Bick95/CognitiveRobotics_Robo_Control/README.md

 A customized [Gym environment](https://gym.openai.com/), called **PandaRobotEnv** and defined in '''customRobotEnv.py''', acts as a bridge between the Pybullet simulation and the PPO agent.
 The model of the robotic arm is provided by [pybullet_robots](https://github.com/erwincoumans/pybullet_robots).
 For designing the aforementioned PandaRobotEnv, the **KukaGymEnv**, included in this repository as a reference environment and originally shipped with the Pybullet installation, served as inspiration for designing some core functions.
-However, except for the rendering functionality, where just a few parameters were adapted, and some variable names, the used Gym environment's functionality has been thoroughly redesigned and augmented in order to meet our custom goals and to be compatible with both Stable-Baselines' PPO implementation and the Franka Emika Panda.
+However the used Gym environment's functionality has been thoroughly redesigned and augmented in order to meet our custom goals and to be compatible with both Stable-Baselines' PPO implementation and the Franka Emika Panda.

 This repository contains functionality to train PPO agents on controlling a Franka Emika Panda in joint using different reward functions and modes as well as to both visually render and record the performance of trained PPO agents performing their assigned task.